-- Present at least two letters of recommendation from persons outside the university who are able to testify to the candidate's suitability as a prospective teacher. - Participate in an interview by a teacher education faculty team, which will assess the candidate's personal attributes and perceived teaching dispositions.
+- Present two letters of recommendation who are able to attest to the candidate's suitability as a prospective teacher. - Participate in an interview by a teacher education faculty team, which will assess the candidate's personal attributes and perceived teaching dispositions.